Menu Close

 Full-Time Tribunal Member

 Navdeep Shukla completed her Bachelor of Arts in Family Studies at the University of British Columbia and her law degree at the University of Victoria.
-She is a member of the Law Society of British Columbia and has been practicing law in Vancouver, British Columbia since her call to the bar in 2013.
+She is a member of the Law Society of British Columbia and has been practicing law in Vancouver since her call to the Bar in 2013.

 Ms. Shukla has vast general litigation experience including in the areas of contractual disputes, employment law, construction disputes, property tax assessment appeals as well as a specific focus in the area of creditors’ remedies over the last few years.
 She has routinely appeared for clients in both the Provincial and Supreme Court of British Columbia as well as various other administrative tribunals including the Human Rights Tribunal, Property Assessment Appeal Board, and the Labour Relations Board.

-Ms. Shukla has presented various seminars for CLEBC including a seminar on Small Claims Court and has sat as a board member for the BC Chapter of the Canadian Property Tax Association.
+Ms. Shukla has presented various seminars for the Continuing Legal Education Society of BC including a seminar on Small Claims Court and has sat as a board member for the BC Chapter of the Canadian Property Tax Association.
+She was appointed to the CRT in 2022.

 Megan Stewart